danielwilczak101/EasyNN/documents/Readme.md

-Documents tht are required for senior design.
+Documents that are required for senior design.